45mins Physiotherapy Initial 01/02/18

 Home Care Advice: Be careful with training, not to overdo or add in anything suddenly.
 Keep on top of stretching and include long duration stretches to lengthen the calves.

-Logan’s Account: “In the check-up session one month after the final massages, Raul examined my foot and tested the tension of the previously very hard and tight areas in my upper calf.
+Logan?s Account: ?In the check-up session one month after the final massages, He examined my foot and tested the tension of the previously very hard and tight areas in my upper calf.
 Since the last session, I had been incorporating more specific stretches that targeted the problem areas, into a daily stretching routine.
 The area around the big toe was notably smaller and appeared less swollen compared to the previous month.
 Compared next to the other foot, they looked similar in size and shape.
 It was quite a strange sight for me as this has not been the case since May 2014.
 Having been swollen for very nearly 4 years there is quite a lot of loose skin and growth around the area that formed to accommodate the swollen toe.
-Raul predicted this would be reabsorbed, given time, as the area is no longer swollen.
+Hel predicted this would be reabsorbed, given time, as the area is no longer swollen.
 The foot has much better flexibility and the calf was substantially looser.
 With continued stretching and being careful in not adding any sudden shocks (in training) to the areas, the swelling and pain should not return.
-Raul also suggested adding some calf lengthening methods with long duration stretches and other exercises.”
+I was also suggested to add in some calf lengthening methods with long duration stretches and other exercises.?